4642 – Art Installation

 THE BAGGIE PROJECT

-Installation piece, “THE BAGGIE PROJECT” People struggling with drug addiction – specifically heroin – write a short response to what the “baggie” (the small clear glassine baggies typically used in drug sales) stands for or has stood for in their lives.
+A traveling installation piece, “THE BAGGIE PROJECT” directly focuses on people struggling with drug addiction – specifically heroin – are asked to write a short response to what the “baggie” (the small clear glassine baggies typically used in drug sales) stands for or has stood for in their lives.
 Due to the “baggie” being a symbol for drug use, it creates many heart wrenching responses.
-Family and friends who have also been afflicted by the user are also encouraged to participate.
+Family and friends who have also been afflicted by the effects of drugs and the user are also encouraged to participate.

 Each response is written on a piece of wax vellum paper.
 Most noteworthy, these papers are known as the substrate for how heroin gets around, as it’s sold in a one-inch clear baggie.
-As a result, over 400 responses -and counting- have been written and adhered to the piece of rice paper that is currently measured at 10ft. long by 3ft. high.
+As a result, over 400 responses -and counting- have been written and adhered to the piece.